hankertrix/augment-command.yazi/README.md

 ### Enter (`enter`)

-- When `smart_enter` is set to `true`, calls the `open` command when the hovered item is a file.
+- When `smart_enter` is set to `true`, it calls the `open` command when the hovered item is a file.
 - Automatically skips directories that contain only one subdirectory when entering directories.
   This can be turned off by setting